cncf/tag-env-sustainability/website/content/whitepapers/operator.md

   status:
     currentVersion: 0.0.1
     url: https://myloadbalancer/exampleapp/
-    authSecretName: appdelivery-example-app-auth
+    authSecretName: sustainability-example-app-auth
     backup:
       lastBackupTime: 12:00
 ```

-This example represents a custom resource with the name “appdelivery-example-app” of the kind “ExampleApp”.
+This example represents a custom resource with the name “sustainability-example-app” of the kind “ExampleApp”.

 The “spec” section is where the user can declare the desired state.
 This example declares that appVersion 0.0.1 should be deployed with one feature enabled and another disabled.
 Furthermore, backups of this application should be made, and a s3 bucket should be used.